techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 - Make my life easier when I need to setup a new machine
 - Make others' lives easier by providing all steps
 - This is a basic setup to learn about `Data` (`Engineering`, `Analysis`, `Science`), `Artificial Intelligence`, `Computer Science`, `Software Engineering`, etc.
+- I think this gives a pretty nice overview of a possible local dev setup, and how different tools work together, with an engineering perspective
+- Of course this can be automated in the future, with Shell scripting, devcontainer (Docker), etc. But honestly I'm still exploring a bunch of different tech stacks
 - Depending on your needs, just install what you need from here, and complete it with additional things you might need, in any case, this should cover the basics for automation (`Python`), database interaction (`PostgreSQL`), containerization (`Docker`) which enable you to install pretty much everything (the `Mage` orchestrator, etc.)
 - I've used this setup to finish the `Data Engineering Zoomcamp` free course by `DataTalksClub`
 - I will be using this same setup to go through the `LLM Zoomcamp` free course by `DataTalksClub`